borisho/GoCarlos.NET/README.md

 Pairing program for Go tournaments.
 Created for the needs of the Slovak Championship and to learn something new.

-Current version: 0.0.12
+Current version: 0.0.13

 ## Features

-- McMahon pairing system
+- McMahon pairing system,
-- Customizable TOP and BOTTOM group bars
+- Customizable TOP and BOTTOM group bars,
-- Customizable tiebreakers
+- Customizable tiebreakers,
-- Customizable pairing options
+- Customizable pairing options,
-- Connection to European Go Database for player selection
+- Connection to the European Go Database for player selection,
-- Export wallist and pairings to txt
+- Export wallist and pairings to txt,
-- Export results for European Go Database
+- Export results for European Go Database.

-### Todo list by priority
+### TODO priority list

-1. Project overhaul
+1. Migration to Avalonia XPF for cross-platform support,
-2. Check compatibility with Asian names
+2. Life support to fix bugs and small improvements.

 ### Known bugs

-- Sometimes player selection in wallist is stuck on previeously selected player
+- Sometimes player selection in wallist is stuck on the previously selected player

 ## How to run GoCarlos.NET

-TODO
+.NET 9 needs to be installed for Portable versions.
+Others x64 and x86 are self-contained and can run without .NET installed.

 ## Author

-Boris DovËÌk
+Boris Dovƒç√≠k

 ## License